Coordinate Frame Transforms¶

 pos_itrfandvel_itrfinto TIRS via polar motion. - Add

-omega_earth x r_tirsto the velocity in TIRS, whereomega_earth = (0, 0, OMEGA_EARTH)exactly. - Rotate TIRS → CIRS → GCRF via the full IAU 2010 chain.
+omega_earth x r_tirsto the velocity in TIRS, whereomega_earth = (0, 0, OMEGA_EARTH)exactly. - Rotate TIRS → CIRS → GCRF via the full IERS 2010 chain.

-Uses the full IAU 2010 reduction (polar motion + Earth rotation + precession-nutation with dX/dY corrections from Earth orientation parameters).
+Uses the full IERS 2010 reduction (polar motion + Earth rotation + precession-nutation with dX/dY corrections from Earth orientation parameters).

 Parameters: